cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Java applications, Apache HTTP Server for PHP applications Docker, GO and much more for specific languages where the container defines the infrastructure and software stack to be used for a given environment. ``AWS Elastic Beanstalk runs on the Amazon Linux AMI and the Windows Server 2012 R2 AMI.
-Both AMIs are supported and maintained by Amazon Web Services and are designed to provide a stable, secure, and high-performance execution environment for Amazon EC2 Cloud computing''\cite{www-amazon-elastic-beanstalk}.
+Java applications, Apache HTTP Server for PHP applications Docker, GO and much more for specific languages where the container defines the infrastructure and software stack to be used for a given environment.

+> ``AWS Elastic Beanstalk runs on the Amazon Linux AMI and the Windows
+> Server 2012 R2 AMI.
+Both AMIs are supported and maintained by Amazon
+> Web Services and are designed to provide a stable, secure, and
+> high-performance execution environment for Amazon EC2 Cloud
+> computing'' [@www-amazon-elastic-beanstalk].

-# Azure -o-
+# Azure :o:

 |          |                                |